 Police will continue to respond to health sector requests for assistance involving an immediate risk to life and safety – just as they always have.

-Health NZ, the Ministry and Police are all committed to working together to ensure any potential issues are identified and worked through, to enable a smooth transition through the changes in the Police response.
+Health NZ, the Ministry of Health and Police are all committed to working together to ensure any potential issues are identified and worked through, to enable a smooth transition through the changes in the Police response.

 Phased approach